Call Mon-Sun:

 What’s the Difference Between Zoloft and Xanax?

-These two drugs have different chemical components and were designed to work on different brain receptors and neurotransmitters, but some of their effects can be seen to overlap.
-Xanax is thought to mainly affect GABA transmission, which can slow the central nervous system to reduce anxiety.46 Zoloft is designed to block the reuptake of serotonin.
+These two drugs each combine different chemical components and work on different brain receptors and neurotransmitters.
+However, some of their effects overlap.
+Unlike Zoloft, Xanax mainly affects GABA transmission, which can slow or quieten the central nervous system to reduce anxiety.46

 Is Zoloft a Controlled Substance?

-No, Zoloft is not classed as a controlled substance in the US and is not a DEA scheduled narcotic.48
+No, Zoloft is not classed as a controlled substance in the US and is not a DEA-scheduled narcotic.48

-How Long Does Zoloft Stay in Your System after Zoloft Withdrawal?
+How Long Does Zoloft Stay in Your System After Zoloft Withdrawal?

 Many factors can help determine or affect how a drug metabolizes, thereby increasing or decreasing the actual timeline for partial and complete elimination.